letrthang/JavaProjects/LinkingNodesInTree/readme.txt

 Please use Eclipse IDE or similar tool to import project.
 Run Junit to test the program.

-1. Please read comments in code and see image in /docs/test_tree.PNG to easy understand program.
+1. Please read comments in code and see image in /docs/test_tree.PNG for easy understanding the program.

-2. Libs are using:
+2. Libs are used:
 /lib/

 3. unit test: